Bob & Carol & Ted & Alice March 26, 2020

 Bob and Carol are only public beacons of sexual liberation.
-They’re pretty privately gawky when it comes to actually putting into practice the things they tout to Ted and Alice.
-When Bob confesses to the affair with the blond in San Francisco, Carol goes from being upset (she tries to cover up her shock and hurt with equanimity) to being outwardly, enthusiastically accepting.
-She talks of feeling closer than ever to her husband.
-When Bob returns home from a work trip early and discovers that Carol had her European tennis instructor sleep over, he at first instinctively starts to go down the I’ll-kill-this-son-of-a-bitch hole but then realizes, when Carol points it out, that she was OK with his reveal of infidelity, so shouldn’t he react similarly?
-The sequence concludes with Bob and Carol’s obviously perturbed one-night stand sharing a drink together.
+Privately they're pretty gawky when it comes to actually putting into practice the things they tout to Ted and Alice.
+When Bob confesses to the affair with the blonde in San Francisco, Carol goes from being upset (she tries to cover up her shock and hurt with forced equanimity) to being outwardly, enthusiastically accepting.
+She talks of feeling closer than ever to her husband, though her demeanor is contradictory.
+When Bob returns home from a work trip early and discovers that Carol had her European tennis instructor sleep over, at first he instinctually starts to go down the I’ll-kill-this-son-of-a-bitch route.
+But then he realizes, once Carol points it out, that she was OK with his reveal of infidelity, so he should probably be reacting similarly.
+The sequence concludes with Bob and Carol’s obviously unsettled one-night stand sharing a drink together.
 Bob unconvincingly pretends that he isn’t feeling knocked over.

-The funniest (and best) scene in the movie involves Ted and Alice in bed at totally opposite ends of the energy spectrum: Ted is “in the mood” whereas Alice assuredly isn’t and would just rather go to bed — it climaxes when Alice half-seriously jokes that she’ll just take some sleeping pills and Ted can do what he will with her only to burst into a fit of giggles when she realizes that she’s all out.
-The other “best” scene is the one where Alice is with her therapist; Cannon exquisitely oscillates between good humor to despair to gnawing discomfort.
-Her performance is peppered with clever detail throughout the movie but I especially liked the way her hands scratched at her knee, her legs, as she makes confessions, like an attempt to blame her discomfort or the truths she doesn’t want to admit to herself on parts of her body rather than Alice herself.
-Alice winds up not resolving anything that afternoon — her therapist makes sure that her next batch of verbally acknowledge realizations come at their next session.
+The funniest (and best) scene in the movie isn't the infamous orgy-focused finale, though a bed is still a major part of it.
+Ted and Alice are in bed, preparing to turn in for the night, and are on opposite ends of the energy spectrum.
+Ted is “in the mood” whereas Alice really isn’t and would rather sleep.
+It climaxes when Alice half-seriously jokes that she’ll just take some sleeping pills and Ted can do what he will with her body.
+Then she bursts into laughter when she realizes the bottle's empty.
+The other “best” scene is the one where Alice is attending therapy.
+Cannon exquisitely oscillates between good humor to despair to gnawing discomfort.
+It's like she's stuck in a progressively awkward conversation with an in-law.
+Cannon's performance is peppered with clever detail throughout the feature but I especially liked the details in this particular stretch.
+The way her hands scratched at her knee and legs as she confessed — it was like an attempt to blame the truths she didn't want to admit to herself on body parts rather than herself.
+Alice doesn't resolve anything that afternoon.